The Freeware Hall Of Fame

 Jackie and his wife, Rachel, hosted an audience of 600 privately invited guests that day to raise money for Dr. Martin Luther King Jr's Southern Christian Leadership Conference.

-After 1963, the concert became an annual event and quickly outgrew the Robinson's lakefront backyard.
-It was moved to a park in Norwalk, CT, then became a NYC jazz festival.
-Now decades later it's still happening: http://www.jackierobinson.org/events/jazz03.htm
+After 1963, the concert became an annual event and outgrew the Robinson's lakefront backyard.
+An annual concert associated with Robinson's name was held in a park in Norwalk, CT, and another in NYC.
+Decades later into the 21st century there was still a Jackie Robinson Jazz Concert in Sherman Oaks, CA

 This first concert was not broadcast and no recording was made.
 No official recording, that is.
 But an unofficial one was.
 Unknown to all but Robinson who approved it, jazz critic George Simon who volunteered to ride the levels, and my dad and myself, a tape recording was made of the entire 2 PM to 7:30 concert.